 Becoming conscious of my procrastination was the first step to overcoming it; here is what I did and what I recommend you do when it happens to you.
 I hope that by sharing this I can inspire you to resume or carry on with your own practice or other activities which you are ‘putting off until tomorrow’.

 So what did I do when I noticed I hadn’t watered the plants?
 Well I actually watered them, but I did it mindfully.
 Being in my sensations as I was walking from plant to plant, hearing pouring water, admiring the plants, while at the same time being aware of my breath.
 Just being in the moment was the first step to switching off my brain.

 Use Sensation to Stimulate your Body and Ground Yourself

 I knew that as soon as I sat down and hit the play button, my mind would start racing again and I would not make the most of that session.
 So I started with a dynamic exercise to get ‘into my body’.
-If you are wondering what dynamic exercises are you can access a couple via my free video series to feel calmer and release tension in only 5 days.
+If you are wondering what dynamic exercises why don’t you join one of my free monthly sophrology sessions to find out?.

 I choose ‘The Puppet’ which is an exercise where you bounce up and down, or even jump if you wish to.
 That’s one of the best exercises to heighten sensations throughout the body.
-After this technique I did a tension release exercise to get rid of all of my blocks (that’s also available on my video series )
+After this technique I did a tension release exercise to get rid of all of my blocks.

 I could then sit down, listen to my recording and be in the session.
 Because as soon as I sat down I was in my sensations.
 I could feel my heart beating, my breathing quickening, as I was guided through a body scan, I could feel a little bit of sweat forming (I did jump up and down for a good minute!).